Relativistic Digital Twin: Bringing the IoT to the Future: System Model

 where $B(t)$ defines the value at time $t$ for all the state variables in $B$.
 Here, $t$ is the time, $B(t)$ and $W(t)$ are the set of variables that $a_j$ could depend on, $P_j$ is the set of coefficients.
-We define $G = \{g_j | a_j \in A\}$ as the set of the algebraic functions.
+We define $G = \{g_j \,|\, a_j \in A\}$ as the set of the algebraic functions.

 On the other side, in case the value of variable $r_j$ depends on its evolution over time, a differential equation is defined as follows:

 where $A(t)$ defines the value at time $t$ for all the state variables in $A$.
 Similar to the previous case, $t$ is the time, $A(t)$, $B(t)$, and $W(t)$ are the set of variables that $b_j$ could depend on, and $P_j$ is the set of coefficients.
-Let $F = \{f_j | b_j \in B\}$ be the set of all the differential equations.
+Let $F = \{f_j \,|\, b_j \in B\}$ be the set of all the differential equations.